What Are Term Limits?

 A person may serve only a fixed number of terms or years in a particular office.
 Once that limit is reached, they are no longer eligible to hold that office again.

-A person may serve a limited number of consecutive terms but may return to office after a break in service.
+A person may serve a limited number of consecutive terms but may return after interruption in service, allowing eligibility to continue over time.

 • Time-based limits